Looking at the job market can feel intimidating, given the change and upheaval that’s taken place in the past year.

 2. Highlight your transferable skills

 Transferable skills are a core set of skills and abilities that are useful in almost any role or organisation.
 They can include things like organisational skills, creative thinking, leadership, or people skills like co-operation – you can easily take them from one job to another.
-If your industry has been particularly affected by COVID-19, your skills may easily translate to another sector or a different role, so Teale says it’s important to highlight this in your application.
+If your industry has been particularly affected by COVID-19, your skills may translate to another sector or a different role, so Teale says it’s important to highlight this in your application.

 “For customer service roles, for example, we have a lot of flight attendants applying,” she says.
 “They have highlighted the pressure of having to deliver great service on the spot – there’s nowhere to hide on a plane.